 Animal care interns assist with routine animal husbandry of over 200+ animals.
 This is a hands-on experience working alongside the animal care staff and involves a wide variety of duties.
 We are looking for responsible, hard-working individuals that desire to learn about the role of a zookeeper and their day to day activities.

-Utica Zoo Animal Care Internships are 40 hrs/week for approximately 9 weeks (roughly May 28th – August 2nd).
+Utica Zoo Animal Care Internships are 40 hrs/week for approximately 9 weeks.
 Interns will work under the direct supervision of the animal care staff and assist in all aspects of their daily activities.

 This is a hands-on internship.
 Duties include but are not limited to cleaning, feeding, record keeping, enrichment, diet preparation, exhibit maintenance/construction, as well as assisting during veterinary procedures and education programming as instructed.
 This work is physically demanding.
 Interns must be able to lift and carry a minimum of 50lbs as well as be prepared to work in various weather and environmental conditions.
 Interns will be required to do some public speaking and will have direct contact with visitors.
 Receipt of certificate is contingent upon completion of an intern project.